 The show was not over yet, however:

 “The midget keeps his gold you see, if this foul beast will let him be…”

 Beeri whirled around as a section of wall in his cave slid away, opening a passageway he hadn’t known existed.
-His eyes widened as he beheld the enormous hill giant that stood there, grunting furiously, and holding a club thrice the height and twice the width of Beeri’s own body.
+His eyes widened as he beheld the enormous hill giant that stood there, grunting furiously, and holding a club five times as big as Beeri’s own body.
 He was most certainly meant to die now.

-Still, something deep within Beeri was not prepared to merely give in and die.
-He did not think of his friends and family back in the mountains, nor of his people who would most certainly be lost without him as he drew strength.
+Still, something deep within Beeri was not prepared to give in and die.
+He did not think of his friends and family back in the mountains, nor of his people who would most certainly be lost without him.
 All he could think of was that Perpentach meant for him to die, would draw pleasure from his death—and so it should not happen.

-He ignored the lumbering giant and instead dug a strong hand into the hole, grasping the writhing body of the viper.
+Beeri ignored the lumbering giant and instead plunged his arm into the muddy hole.
+He quickly found and grasped the writhing body of the viper.
 He then proceeded to fling the snake towards the giant with all his might.
-It landed by his left leg, and sensing a threat it immediately dug its teeth into the giant’s feet.
-It roared with pain and fury and cracked the viper’s skull with its club, but within moments it started to go into convulsions, and soon it fell flat on its back, greenish foam dripping from its mouth.
+It landed by his left foot and immediately struck out.
+The giant roared with pain and fury and cracked the viper’s skull with its club, but within moments the huge humanoid went into convulsions, and soon it fell flat on its back, greenish foam dripping from its mouth.
 Perpentach had obviously chosen a viper with a very potent venom.
-Ironic that it should be his savior.
+Ironic that it should be the gnome’s savior.

 The crowd in the throne room applauded again, but Beeri was merely waiting for Perpentach to initiate the next death-trap.
-What followed surprised him, however:
+What followed surprised him:

 “The midget won the greatest prize, he proved to be both brave and wise.